 About the CAIA Curriculum

-The CAIA exam curriculum is updated annually, with revisions and updates resulting in roughly 10-20% change in exam content.
+It is updated annually, with revisions resulting in roughly 10-20% change in exam content.
 This revision process ensures the curriculum will reflect the most relevant and up-to-date industry analysis, tools, and best practices.

-The CAIA Association releases the revised curriculum at the start of the registration period for the following year.
+The CAIA Association releases the revised curriculum at the start of the registration period in October for the following year.
 This updated curriculum then applies to the two exam cycles in that calendar year.
-For example, updated curriculum for 2023 exams will be released in October 2022 and should be studied for the March 2023 exam and the September 2023 exam.
+For example, updated curriculum for 2024 exams was released in October 2023 and should be studied for the March 2024 exam and the September 2024 exam.

 It is important to note that that exams are based exclusively on the curriculum